Date of Issue : Mar 2002 1. IDENTIFICATION

 Keep container tightly closed.
 Store in a dry, well ventilated area.
 Keep away from heat sources, ignition sources, combustible materials, oxidising agents and acids.
 Avoid raising dust.
 Do not discharge the waste into the drain.
 Remove contaminated clothing immediately.
 Clean contaminated clothing.
 Avoid contact with aluminium, copper and zinc.
 Product is hygroscopic.

-Risk Phrases R31 Contact with acids liberates toxic gas.
-R34 Causes burns.
+R31 Contact with acids liberates toxic gas.

-Safety Phrases S1/2 Keep locked up and out of the reach of children.
 S26 In case of contact with eyes, rinse immediately with plenty of water and seek medical advice.

 4.3 Spills and Disposal